-NOTICE: The default operating mode is Hybrid Mode.
+NOTICE: The default operating mode is Heat Pump Mode.
 To select a different mode, see "Adjusting the Control Assembly's Operational Modes" on page 21.

-Turn the electric power ON at the circuit breaker panel, or fuse box.
+Supply electric power to water heater (insert plug into properly sized and grounded 120V outlet).
 Power to the water heater will allow the water heater to run a system diagnostic.
 This typically takes several minutes.